 Questions about this common low carb ingredient are getting asked with much more frequency these days.
 Google Trends has shown that searches related to how MCT oil is made and what it does have risen about 75 percent since late 2015, and they are still on the rise.

 This is getting the attention of supplement manufacturers and private label distributors who are beginning to offer this oil in order to meet growing consumer demand.
+If you’re one of those folks who loves MCT oil, be sure to check out the special 20% deal you can get here.

 What is MCT Oil and Where Does It Come From?